hasosoft/dockers/vinnie-server/vinnie-portainer.md

 Name a folder to add, select 'Local' Authentication 'None', Configuration is where the LOCAL path goes, so the path inside the docker container, in this case they are all mounted to /mnt/media/xxx using the same internal and external path.
 Click the checkbox to confirm and add more folders as needed.

+Click the 3 dots behind the shares to enable sharing direct links to the files, this has to be done per share.

 ![external storage options](https://github.com/hasosoft/dockers/raw/vinnie-server/vinnie-server/nextcloud/nextcloud-external-storage.jpg)